 Afterman was the Executive Producer on the Universal Pictures James Brown biopic Get On Up directed by Tate Taylor and produced by Mick Jagger and Brian Grazer.
 The film was released on August 1st, 2014.
 Afterman was nominated for a Grammy in 2015 as the Compilation Producer of the soundtrack album.

 He also produced a James Brown documentary titled Mr. Dynamite: The Rise of James Brown along with producing partners Mick Jagger and Victoria Pearman.
 The film was directed by Academy Award winner Alex Gibney and released October 27th, 2014 on HBO.
-The documentary has since won a 2015 Peabody Award, 2015 Black Reel Award and was nominated for a 2015 Image Award and 2016 Grammy Award.
+The documentary has since won a 2015 Peabody Award, 2015 Black Reel Award and was nominated for a 2015 Image Award and a 2016 Grammy Award for Best Music Film.

 Afterman recently produced a Joan Jett documentary that was released in 2018 by Magnolia Pictures and garnered two Critics Choice nominations.